-We and our affiliates make markets in and trade various financial instruments or products for our accounts and for the account of our clients and otherwise provide investment banking and other financial services with respect to these financial instruments and products.
+In connection with our normal business activities and in connection with hedging our obligations under the Notes, we and our affiliates make markets in and trade various financial instruments or products for our accounts and for the account of our clients and otherwise provide investment banking and other financial services with respect to these financial instruments and products.
 These financial instruments and products may include securities, derivative instruments or assets that may relate to the Index or its components.
-In any such market making, trading and hedging activity, and other services, we or our affiliates may take positions or take actions that are inconsistent with, or adverse to, the investment objectives of holders of the Notes.
+In any such market making, trading and hedging activity, and other financial services, we or our affiliates may take positions or take actions that are inconsistent with, or adverse to, the investment objectives of the holders of the Notes.
 We and our affiliates have no obligation to take the needs of any buyer, seller or holder of the Notes into account in conducting these activities.
 Such market making, trading and hedging activity, investment banking and other financial services may negatively impact the value of the Notes.

 In addition, the role played by Barclays Capital Inc., as the agent for the Notes, could present significant conflicts of interest with the role of Barclays Bank PLC, as issuer of the Notes.
-For example, Barclays Capital Inc. or its representatives may derive compensation or financial benefit from the distribution of the Notes.
+For example, Barclays Capital Inc. or its representatives may derive compensation or financial benefit from the distribution of the Notes and such compensation or financial benefit may serve as incentive to sell the Notes instead of other investments.
 Furthermore, we and our affiliates establish the offering price of the Notes for initial sale to the public, and the offering price is not based upon any independent verification or valuation.

 In addition to the activities described above, we will also act as the Calculation Agent for the Notes.
 As Calculation Agent, we will determine any values of the Index and make any other determinations necessary to calculate any payments on the Notes.
-In making these determinations, we may be required to make certain discretionary judgments relating to the Index and the Notes.
+In making these determinations, the Calculation Agent may be required to make discretionary judgements relating to the Index, including determining whether a market disruption event has occurred or whether certain adjustments to the Index or other terms of the Notes are necessary, as further described in the accompanying prospectus supplement.
 In making these discretionary judgments, our economic interests are potentially adverse to your interests as an investor in the Notes, and any of these determinations may adversely affect any payments on the Notes.